intarchboard/draft-iab-bias-workshop-report/draft-iab-bias-workshop-report.md

 ### Discussion

 How can the technical community address the management gap and improve best practices for Community Networks?
-Is the increasing complexity of the Internet making it more challenging to establish connections, and should this be taken into account in the design of the Internet?
+Is the increasing complexity of the Internet making it more challenging to establish secure connections, and should this be taken into account in the design of the Internet?
+What steps need to be taken to make sure Community Networks are secure?
 Should the manageability consideration be expanded to explicitly consider Community Networks?
 Global Access to the Internet for All (GAIA) {{GAIA}} research group could be a venue for further discussion and research.
 Further discussion highlighted the need for readily available knowledge and tools for community networks as well as the tussle with market forces when commercial networks compete with community networks.
+Also, there is a lack of operational inputs from community network operators in the IETF/IRTF.

 ## Session 2: Digital Divide - Reports and Comments